ITU-BDSA2025-GROUP-17/Chirp/docs/report.md

 The Chirp!
 Project is released under the MIT license.
 This is a permissive open-source license that allows others to use, modify, distribute and build upon the software with very few restrictions.
 The only requirement is that the original copyright notice and license text are included in any copies or substantial portions of the software.
 The software is provided "as is", with any warranty, which means the developers are not liable for potential issues arising from its use.

 ## LLMs, ChatGPT, CoPilot, and others

 During development of the project, we used several Large Language Models (LLMs), including ChatGPT, GitHub Copilot and Claude.

 ChatGPT was used as a support tool for understanding code and concepts.
-Use cases included clarifying the meaning of specific lines of code, helping with how to write smaller code lines and explaining why certain methods or implementations caused issues, replacing the need to searching through documentation or Stack Overflow in most cases.This helped save time and allowed us to focus more on understanding and writing the code ourselves.
+Use cases included clarifying the meaning of specific lines of code, helping with how to write smaller code lines and explaining why certain methods or implementations caused issues, replacing the need to searching through documentation or Stack Overflow in most cases.
+This helped save time and allowed us to focus more on understanding and writing the code ourselves.
 ChatGPT was also used in a theoretical manner to discuss architectural and conceptual decisions before implementation, ensuring that we had a solid understanding before writing code.
 Additionally, it was used to help rephrase or improve issue descriptions and parts of the written report.

 Claude was used as a kind of teaching assistant after the code had already been reviewed within the group and there was still uncertainty about the solution.
 We intentionally used it for guidance rather than complete answers.
 It was also helpful when working with tests, especially for interpreting and applying the guidelines from the course literature when implementing integration tests.
 In a few cases, small code snippets were used as inspiration rather than finished solutions.

 GitHub Copilot was used passively during development, mainly by automatically generating commit or pull request messages, some of which were accepted.

 Overall LLMs were used as supportive tools rather than sources of complete solutions.
-They helped speed up development, reduce time spent on searching for information and improve understanding, while the main implementation and problem solving were still done out by the group.
+They helped speed up development, reduce time spent on searching for information and improve understanding, while the main implementation and problem solving were still thought out by the group.